divya-parvathaneni/Task-2---Unsupervised-classification-of-images/README.md

  </p>
 <p>This is a clustering task, I have used InceptionV3 model and transfer learning to extract features on the data set and applied k-means clustering on these images.
 I have chosen k=5 as a starting point</p>

+After applying K-means clustering I have moved the images in different clusters into different folders, we can observe that the images in different folders are of the same person.